-- Water exposed soil with adequate frequency for continued moist soil. - Replace ground cover in disturbed areas as quickly as possible. - Automatic sprinkler system installed on all soil piles. - Vehicle speed for all construction vehicles shall not exceed 15 miles per hour on any unpaved surface at the construction site. - Develop a trip reduction plan to achieve a 1.5 average vehicle ridership for construction employees. - Implement a shuttle service to and from retail services and food establishments during lunch hours.
+- Water exposed soil only in those areas where active grading and vehicle movement occurs with adequate frequency to control dust for continued moist soil. - Replace ground cover in disturbed areas as quickly as possible. - Automatic sprinkler system installed on all soil piles. - Vehicle speed for all construction vehicles shall not exceed 15 miles per hour on any unpaved surface at the construction site. - Develop a trip reduction plan to achieve a 1.5 average vehicle ridership for construction employees. - Implement a shuttle service to and from retail services and food establishments during lunch hours.